Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * PopUps are (if not Canvas/JS related) not anymore possible, you see a permission Dialog or can control this behavior directly via Browser settings
 * ....

+**How to handle this?**

+Collection of device fingerprints from web clients (browser software) relies on the availability of JavaScript or similar client-side scripting language for the harvesting of a suitably large number of parameters.
+Overall this means if only one or a small of things are detectable it not automatically reveals your true identify, but all together is pretty dangerous.

 ### Addon & Plugin Tests